Prepare for additional customs and border requirements below.

 The haulage company must ensure their operations have access to IT systems such as Goods Vehicle Movement Service (GVMS) and GB safety and security (S&S GB) – this can be done by registration and will require the haulier to have a GB Economic Operator Registration and Identification (EORI) number.

 The driver should have all the necessary customs information and documents and other paperwork for the route they intend to use.
 If the haulier intends to use a third party to complete the S&S GB entry, they will need to have put this in place via the third-party software or the community service provider (CSP).

 The haulage company must also make sure that their drivers know what documents to present at each stage of the journey, including:

 - at customs posts

 The driver must carry the information and documentation provided by the haulage company in the vehicle for the duration of the journey.
 This also includes information and documentation necessary to meet EU member state requirements.
-This is because each movement of goods from the EU to the UK is both an export movement for EU authorities and import movement for UK authorities.
+This is because each movement of goods from the EU to the UK is both an export movement for EU authorities and import movement for UK authorities, and vice versa.

 It is vital that drivers know what information and documentation is needed, and where, when and how they will be presented and checked.